Effect of the near-proton-emission threshold resonance in $^{11}$B on the branching ratio of beta-delayed proton emission from $^{11}$Be: Introduction

-We demonstrate that the branching ratio exhibits a rapid variation when the resonance position shifts by just a few tens of keV.
-The estimated value $8.6 \times 10^{-6}$ from Ref.~\cite{AyyadPRL1232019} is consistent to the resonance location below $200$ keV ($197$ keV \cite{AyyadPRL1232019}).
-The limit of $2.2 \times 10^{-6}$ \cite{ RiisagerEPJA562020, SokolowskaPRC1102024} places the resonance at the energy above $200$ keV ($217$ keV in our calculation).
+The purpose of the present work is not to predict the exact resonance energy, but rather to quantify how the branching ratio depends on the experimentally constrained resonance location within a self-consistent mean-field framework.
+We demonstrate that the branching ratio exhibits a rapid variation when the resonance position shifts by just a few tens of keV in the energy window from $0$~keV to $281$~keV.
+The estimated value $8.6 \times 10^{-6}$ from Ref.~\cite{AyyadPRL1232019} is consistent to the resonance location below $200$~keV ($197$~keV~\cite{AyyadPRL1232019}).
+The limit of $2.2 \times 10^{-6}$~\cite{ RiisagerEPJA562020, SokolowskaPRC1102024} places the resonance at the energy above $200$~keV ($217$~keV in our calculation).
 The upper limit of the branching ratio may reach the order of $10^{-5}$.

-An experiment measuring the resonance energy to ascertain whether it falls below $200$ keV will be key to resolving the puzzle.
-From our analysis, the branching ratio is $9 \times 10^{-6}$.
-It is independent of the choice of the Skyrme forces.
-This value comes from the analysis with the resonance located at $182$ keV, the spectroscopic factor of the neutron halo state being $0.51$.
+From our analysis, the branching ratio is $8.98 \times 10^{-6}$.
+After calibration to the same resonance energy, the calculated branching ratio shows only a weak dependence on the choice of Skyrme interaction.
+This value is obtained for a resonance energy of $182$~keV, corresponding to the weighted average of the currently available experimental determinations of the near-threshold resonance energy~\cite{AyyadPRL1292022,Lopez-SaavedraPRL1292022}.
+The calculation adopts a spectroscopic factor of $0.51 \pm 0.06$ for the neutron halo state~\cite{LeePRC752007}.
+The larger values of spectroscopic factor~\cite{SchmittPRL1082012} increase the branching ratio even to the order of $10^{-5}$.
+An experiment measuring the resonance energy to ascertain whether it falls below $200$~keV will be key to resolving the puzzle.